Baby information for mothers who take medication to support their mental health in pregnancy

 • Your doctor will tell you about any symptoms your baby might experience.

-• If you give birth in hospital a Healthcare Professional will check your baby just after birth to make sure that he/she is not experiencing any physical health problems.
+• The Healthcare Professional will check your baby just after birth to make sure that he/she is not experiencing any physical health problems.

-• The reviews will include checking how alert your baby is and looking for any signs of irritability or distress, testing his/her movements for any stiffness or floppiness as well as listening to the baby’s heart and lungs.
+• They will check how alert your baby is and look for any signs of irritability or distress, testing his/her movements for any stiffness or floppiness as well as listening to the baby’s heart and lungs.

 • The Healthcare Professional will also ask if you have any worries about your baby’s wellbeing, including how he/she is settling, feeding and sleeping.